Degrees Offered at Capella University

 Capella University appears in our ranking of 30 Great Colleges With An Increasing Student Population.

-In the education department, students have the option of an MS, MEd, EdD or PhD in a variety of areas, including higher education, teaching and learning, and education innovation and technology.
+In the education department, students have the option of an MS, MEd, EdD in a variety of areas, including higher education, teaching and learning, and education innovation and technology.

-Capella also offers a BS, MS, PsyD, and PhD in psychology, with an optional specialization in clinical psychology or school psychology.
-In the field of social work and human services, students can earn an MS, MSW, DHS, or DSW in social work or human services.
+Capella offers a BS, MS, PsyD, PhD, and EdS in psychology.
+In the field of social work and human services, students can earn an MS, MSW, DHS, BSW or DSW in social work or human services.
 Graduate certificates are also available in two in-demand areas: applied behavior analysis and play therapy.

 Students interested in nursing will find BSN, MSN and DNP degree options at Capella University.
 There are also three graduate certificate programs: care coordination, nursing informatics, and nursing leadership.
 There are also several degree options in the areas of public health and health administration.